deoxys-crypto/deoxys-tbc/draft-irtf-cfrg-deoxys-tbc.md

 ## Deoxys-AE3 encryption

 The mode is divided into two independant parts: the first part handling the encryption of the message, and the second part handing the authentication of the ciphertext and the associated data.
+We stress that a TBC call TBC_K[T](X) will invoke deoxys_tbc_384_encrypt(T \|\| K, X), i.e., the key K will take the most significant 16 bytes in the corresponding tweakey.

 ~~~
 deoxys_AE3_encrypt(K, N, A, M):

   P = (0)_128